htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   a ``SET`` or similar command in the route definition.
   :jira:`2329`

-- The configuration varibles :macro:`SLOTS_CONNECTED_TO_KEYBOARD` and
+- The configuration variables :macro:`SLOTS_CONNECTED_TO_KEYBOARD` and
-  :macro:`SLOTS_CONNECTED_TO_CONSOLE` apply to partitionable slots but do not count them as slots.
-As a consequence of this change, when the of these variables is set equal to the number of cpus, all slots will be connected.
+  :macro:`SLOTS_CONNECTED_TO_CONSOLE` now apply to partitionable slots but do not count them as slots.
+As a consequence of this change, when either of these variables are set equal to the number of cpus, all slots will be connected.
   :jira:`2331`

 Bugs Fixed: